Steady-state model

-While from the 1940s to the 1960s the astrophysical community was equally divided between supporters of the Big Bang theory and supporters of the steady-state theory, it is now rejected by the vast majority of cosmologists, astrophysicists and astronomers, as the observational evidence points to a hot Big Bang cosmology with a finite age of the universe, which the steady-state model does not predict.
+From the 1940s to the 1960s, the astrophysical community was divided between supporters of the Big Bang theory and supporters of the steady-state theory.
+The steady-state model is now rejected by most cosmologists, astrophysicists, and astronomers.

+The observational evidence points to a hot Big Bang cosmology with a finite age of the universe, which the steady-state model does not predict.

 History

-In the 13th century, Siger of Brabant authored the thesis The Eternity of the World, which argued that there was no first man, and no first specimen of any particular: the physical universe is thus without any first beginning, and therefore eternal.
-Siger's views were condemned by the pope in 1277.

-Cosmological expansion was originally discovered through observations by Edwin Hubble.
-Theoretical calculations also showed that the static universe as modeled by Einstein (1917) was unstable.
+Cosmological expansion was originally seen through observations by Edwin Hubble.
+Theoretical calculations also showed that the static universe, as modeled by Albert Einstein (1917), was unstable.
 The modern Big Bang theory, first advanced by Father Georges Lemaître, is one in which the universe has a finite age and has evolved over time through cooling, expansion, and the formation of structures through gravitational collapse.

-The steady-state model asserts that although the universe is expanding, it nevertheless does not change its appearance over time (the perfect cosmological principle); the universe has no beginning and no end.
+On the other hand, the steady-state model says while the universe is expanding, it nevertheless does not change its appearance over time (the perfect cosmological principle).
+In this model the universe has no beginning and no end.
 This required that matter be continually created in order to keep the universe's density from decreasing.
-Influential papers on steady-state cosmologies were published by Hermann Bondi, Thomas Gold, and Fred Hoyle in 1948.
+Influential papers on the topic of a steady-state cosmology were published by Hermann Bondi, Thomas Gold, and Fred Hoyle in 1948.
 Similar models had been proposed earlier by William Duncan MacMillan, among others.

-It is now known that Albert Einstein considered a steady-state model of the expanding universe, as indicated in a 1931 manuscript, many years before Hoyle, Bondi and Gold.
-However, he quickly abandoned the idea.
+Albert Einstein considered a steady-state model of the expanding universe, as indicated in a 1931 manuscript, many years before Hoyle, Bondi and Gold, but abandoned the idea.

 Observational tests

 Counts of radio sources

-Problems with the steady-state model began to emerge in the 1950s and 60s, when observations began to support the idea that the universe was in fact changing: bright radio sources (quasars and radio galaxies) were found only at large distances (therefore could have existed only in the distant past due to the effects of the speed of light on astronomy), not in closer galaxies.
+Problems with the steady-state model began to emerge in the 1950s and 1960s – observations supported the idea that the universe was changing.
+Bright radio sources (quasars and radio galaxies) were found only at large distances (therefore could have existed only in the distant past due to the effects of the speed of light on astronomy), not in closer galaxies.
 Whereas the Big Bang theory predicted as much, the steady-state model predicted that such objects would be found throughout the universe, including close to our own galaxy.
-By 1961, statistical tests based on radio-source surveys had ruled out the steady-state model in the minds of most cosmologists, although some proponents of the steady state insisted that the radio data were suspect.
+By 1961, statistical tests based on radio-source surveys provided strong evidence against the steady-state model.
+Some proponents like Halton Arp insisted that the radio data were suspect.